hbctraining/versioning_data_scripts/02_GitKraken.md

 # END
 ```

-Be sure to save this file.

-4. As a final step for the coordinated changes, we need to add this utilities file to the repo.
-From your workshop downloads folder, drag the `util_functions.R` script file into the repo folder `code`.
+2. Let's to add that utilities file to the repo.
+From your example_files folder, drag the `util_functions.R` script file into the repo folder `code`.

 When we return to GitKraken, it has noticed the two changes.
 Since the change in the main code file depends on the presence of this other file, we need to ensure this snapshot captures these dependent changes.
 So we stage both files, give a meaningful commit message reflecting this process, and Commit.
 Your repo should look like the following:

 <img src="img/2.new-post_coordinated_commit_change.png" width="700" align="center">

 ***